-The Charles L. Blockson Afro-American Collection is one of the nation's leading research facilities for the study of the history and culture of people of African descent.
+The Charles L. Blockson Afro-American Collection is one of the nation's leading research facilities for the study of the history and culture of African Americans.
 The core collection was donated to Temple University in 1983 by Charles L. Blockson, a Pennsylvania bibliophile and collector of Afro-Americana.
 As a major research facility, it provides materials, expository programs and service for Black Studies research scholars.
 The collection is used by a wide spectrum of researchers ranging from high school students to well-established scholars.

-In addition, a permanent rotating exhibit which changes themes periodically is on display upon entering the Collection.
+A permanent rotating exhibit which changes themes periodically is on display upon entering the Collection.
 The exhibit is displayed in the foyer of the reading room.
 Other exhibit items are located within the reading room, along the wall.